Giambelli, Pieri, and tableau formulas via raising operators: Mirror identities and recursion formulas

+\begin{lemma} Let $P_r$ be the set of partitions $\mu$ with $|\mu| = r$, and let $m$ be a positive integer.
+Then the $\Z[t]$-linear map

+which, for given $r$ and $\mu\in P_r$, sends the corresponding basis element to $v_{m-r}\, V_\mu$, is injective. \end{lemma} \begin{proof} The Pieri rule (\ref{pieriHL}) implies that the image of $\phi$ is contained in the linear span of the elements $V_{(m-r,\mu)}$ for $0\leq r <\frac{m}{2}$ and $\mu$ in $P_r$.
+Now the linear map $\phi$ is represented by a block triangular matrix with invertible diagonal matrices as the blocks along the diagonal, and hence is an isomorphism onto its image. \end{proof}

 Suppose $\mu$ is a partition with $\mu\subset\la$ such that $\la/\mu$ is a horizontal strip.
-Let $I$ denote the set of integers $c\geq 1$ such that $\la/\mu$ does (resp.\ does not) have a box in column $c$ (resp. column $c+1$).
+Let $I$ denote the set of integers $c\geq 1$ such that $\la/\mu$ does (respectively does not) have a box in column $c$ (respectively column $c+1$).
 Define

 and observe that for $p\geq \la_1$, the Pieri rule (\ref{pieriHL}) for $v_p\cdot V_\la$ may be written in the form

 \begin{thm} For any partition $\la$, we have

 where the first sum is over all compositions $\al$, and the second over partitions $\mu\subset\la$ such that $\la/\mu$ is a horizontal strip. \end{thm} \begin{proof} Choose $p>|\la|$ and let $\ell=\ell(\la)$.
 Expanding the Giambelli formula with respect to the first row gives